joomlashack/ShackBuilder/README.md

 #### Tests cleanup

-If you had any exception while running your tests and are seeing some odd error messages, try to cleanup things, removing the docker containers and tmp .pid files.
+If you had any exception while running your tests and are seeing some odd error messages, try to cleanup things, removing the docker containers and cleaning the tests/_output/ folder.
 Use the command:

     $ phing test-cleanup